Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

-By the Dehn property, if $w$ is an $H'_P$-reduced word then $w$ contains no degree $m$ pieces of length greater than $(m/2)l_P$.
-However, such a word will not necessarily be $H(Z)$-reduced because there may be a `shortcut' across the polygon $P$ using other edges from $K^1$.
+By definition, if $w$ is an $H'_P$-reduced word then $w$ contains no degree $m$ pieces of length greater than $(m/2)l_P$.
+However, such a word will not necessarily be $H(Z)$-reduced: a piece of degree $m$ that is $H'_P$-reduced may be further shortened using a `shortcut' across the polygon $P$ that contains edges from $K^1$ that are not in $P$.
 Such a shortcut will necessarily go between distinct vertices of $K^1$ of valence at least three.
 If there is a maximal degree $m$ piece in $w$ that is $H'_P$-reduced but not $H(Z)$-reduced, we replace it by its $H(Z)$-reduction.
 Since this reduction involves a path between two vertices of $K^1$ of valence at least three that is not contained in $P$, condition~3 of Definition~\ref{defn:kdefn} implies that the $H(Z)$-reduction of this piece contains a subword of the form $r^ms^mt^mu^mv^m$, where $r,s,t,u,v$ are consecutive directed edges of $K^1$ that are not contained in $P$.
-In particular, this piece can only appear in the degree $m$ subdivision of $K^1$, and it has well-defined endpoints (vertices of the degree $m$ subdivision of $K^1$) that are equal to those of the piece that it replaced.
+In particular, this piece can only appear in the degree $m$ subdivision of $K^1$, it cannot be entirely covered by its two neighbours, and it has well-defined endpoints (vertices of the degree $m$ subdivision of $K^1$) that are equal to those of the piece that it replaced.
 Provided that any two pieces that are long enough to support shortcuts are separated by smaller pieces, this shows that there can be no further cancellation once each piece with a shortcut has been reduced in this way.